 Theme Sensitivity Assessment Animal Species HIGH The animal species theme has been Theme Likely presence of four (4) bird species Likely presence of one invertebrate species. categorised as high due to the presence of four (4) bird species and one invertebrate species.
 The faunal assessment in this report focuses on amphibians, reptiles and mammals and includes a desktop assessment and field survey (refer to Chapter 4).
 Birds and invertebrates have been addressed in separate specialist reports and as such, comment will be provided on this theme by the respective specialist.
-Plant Species MEDIUM A desktop assessment that includes records Theme • Likely presence of 39 SCC from both the Plants of Southern Africa (POSA) database and iNaturalist was undertaken in conjunction with a field survey.
-For SCC that might occur within the project area, the likelihood of occurrence has been assessed based on distribution records and available habitat in the project area (Refer to Chapter 5).
-Terrestrial VERY HIGH The features driving the CBA and ESA status Biodiversity Theme Critical Biodiversity Area (CBA) 1 and 2 present Ecological Support Area (ESA) 1 and 2 present Endangered ecosystem - Saldanha Flats Strandveld have been identified and comment has been provided on the implications of the project development on the functioning of the CBA/ESAs (refer to Chapter 6).
+Plant Species MEDILIM A desktop assessment that includes records ThemeLikely presence of 39 SCCfrom both the (POSA) databas undertaken in survey.
+For SCC t project area, the I been assessed ba and available has from both the Plants of Southern Africa Terrestrial VERY HIGH The features driving the CBA and ESA status Biodiversity Theme Critical Biodiversity Area (CBA) 1 and 2 present Ecological Support Area (ESA) 1 and 2 present Endangered ecosystem - Saldanha Flats Strandveld have been identified and comment has been provided on the implications of the project development on the functioning of the CBA/ESAs (refer to Chapter 6).
 Comment has been provided on the impact of the project on the Endangered (EN) ecosystem (refer to Chapter 6).